Someone said something this week that made me think.

 Even with this intercalation, the average Hebrew calendar year is longer by about 7 minutes than the current mean Gregorian calendar year, so that every 238 years it will fall a day behind the mean Gregorian calendar year.
 Which is why chagim are gradually getting ‘later’.

-So Rosh Hashanah is perfectly on time this year, next week Rosh Chodesh Elul will announce the start of the Teshuva process.
-And on Succot we will begin an initiative to make sure that –
+So, Rosh Hashanah is perfectly on time this year, soon Rosh Chodesh Elul will announce the start of the Teshuva process and we will hopefully begin our return to our Creator and His Torah.

 ‘You shall teach them to your children to speak with them, when you sit in your house and when you walk on the way and when you lie down and when you rise.’
 (Devarim 11:19)

-We live in a 24/7 society – let’s put our time to good use!
+We live in a 24/7 society, so let’s put our time to good use!